 Mercury has been comprehensively studied in Englebright Reservoir sediments (Alpers et al 2002).
 Mercury is presumed to be present in Our House and Log Cabin impoundment sediments at trace quantities, despite having not been detected in Our House Diversion impoundment sediment samples collected in 2006 or Log Cabin Diversion sediment samples collected in 2013 (YCWA 2006; YCWA pers. comm.).
+Mercury is presumed to be present in New Bullards Bar sediments, as well.

+Sediment is assumed to be the major source of mercury detected in surface water and fish tissue.
 YCWA detected mercury at almost all surface water locations in spring and summer 2012 surface water sampling (YCWA 2013d).
 The mercury concentrations ranged between 0.27